 Simiplilearn offers two options for its online course, both of which are large investments.
 One is to go with the Online Bootcamp, which involves attending online classes led by an instructor.
 This option includes 90 days of classes and lifetime access to the learning material.
 The only marginally less expensive Self-Paced Learning course provides you with unlimited access to course content but no classes.

 - 5 practice papers to help you prepare

 In most regions, Simplilearn offers an exam pass guarantee and will give you an additional exam voucher if you don’t pass the first time around.

-Price: The Online Classroom Flexi-Pass costs $2,899 while the Self-Paced Learning program is slightly less at $2,499.
+Price: The Online Bootcamp costs $2,299, while the Self-Paced Learning program is slightly less at $2,200.
 There is a seven-day money-back guarantee which is valid as long as you haven’t accessed more than 25 percent of the course content or attended more than one online class.

 Cybrary’s CISSP course comprises 19 hours worth of video instruction covering all CISSP domains.
 The video content for this course is free (you’ll need to sign up for a free account), but if you want to unlock additional features of Cybrary’s service, you need to purchase a subscription.

 Extra features available to subscribers include virtual labs, which help you apply what you’ve learned and gain hands-on experience in your field, and practice tests to help you prepare for the exam.

 This course advertises that it is worth !5 CPEs, although you may be able to check with (ISC)2 to see if you can claim 19 CPEs (one per hour).
 We discuss CPEs in more detail below.

 Price: A Cybrary subscription gives you access to as many courses as you like, and costs $59 per month on a monthly basis, with the first month billed at $29.